Loading...

 Reference

-• mkdir -p : Creates directories and does not error if the target already exists.
+• mkdir -p <dir>: Creates a directory path and does not error if the target already exists.

-• Sticky bit meaning: only the file owner, directory owner, or root can delete/rename entries in that directory.
+• Sticky bit: only the file owner, directory owner, or root can delete/rename entries.